barryclark/jekyll-now/_posts/2015-9-10-Setting-Up-a-Blog.md

 title: Setting Up a Blog
 ---

-When I redid my website, it prompted the need for some sort of place where I could write about things.
-After some quick searching, I decided to go with [Jekyll](http://jekyllrb.com/), a static site generator that can be installed as a RubyGem.
+When I re-did my website, I decided to make some sort of blog to go with it.
+After some quick searching on the different ways to set one up, I decided to go with [Jekyll](http://jekyllrb.com/), a static site generator written in Ruby and that can be installed as a RubyGem.

-# Creating my Layouts
+# Choosing a host

+One of the first things I did before starting my blog was finding a place to host it.
+I first considered getting a box from DigitalOcean like I have with a couple of my past projects, but I instead went with [GitHub Pages](https://pages.github.com).

+Each person with a GitHub account gets a free subdomain for each of their projects at `project.github.io`, as well as one *account* subdomain at account.github.io.
+This account subdomain makes for a perfect place to host a jekyll blog.
+Since
+GitHub Pages support Jekyll already and setting up a blog is as simple as creating a repository on GitHub and then pushing to your Jekyll blog repo whenever you want to redeploy.

+# Finding a template

+To setup a Jekyll Blog on GitHub pages, install the `github-pages` gem in the folder of the blog repository.
+To get myself off the ground, I used [this guide](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages) as a starting point, since they offered a pretty vanilla
+Jekyll setup that I could configure however I wanted.

+There are a bunch of Jekyll blog themes out there, although some are incompatible with GitHub Pages, as Pages only supports a subset of all the Jekyll plugins.

+# Building a layout

 As Jekyll describes itself, the engine takes text written in any markup language and sends it through a series of layout files.
+My vanilla install already had some layout files defined, but I modified them to be a little simpler and to match the look I was going for.

 I currently am using three layout files:

 1. **default.html**: A default layout that wraps a page or post in a predefined HTML structure.
 2. **page.html**: A template that describes the structure of any page that I create, such as an about page.